filip-769/searchbit/README.md

 ## Search takes too long to complete
 To solve this, you can do 2 things:
 1) Decrease the default wait delay in config.json
-2) Turn off slow engines (usually baidu and yacy) in config.json
+2) Turn off slow engines (usually Baidu and Yacy) in config.json

 This can also be caused by slow internet connection.